06 May Understanding Viscose Rugs

 Remember viscose is pricey paper, so anything that can help create some repellency will help the fibers last.
 I don’t know why every viscose manufacturer does not apply our protectors before each sale.
 Well here at Premium Surface Protection we want to help you to get a better ownership experience from your viscose rug.
 A lot of manufacturers do recommend their rugs are protected by our Premium Surface protection products, if they do they really do care about your business and you as a client.

-The one thing that should be done on all rug fibres is
+Again – we can not stress enough – the one thing that should be done on all rug fibres is